ChristianaBond/RealTimeBusTracker/README.md

 # Realtime Bus Tracker
 <img src="busTracker.png" width='300' />
-## Description

 When the button is clicked, the map displays the location of all currently-running MBTA buses on Route 77 in Boston, MA.

 # Roadmap of future improvements
 No improvements planned.